 top of page

-• How do I apply for an Australian Shepherd puppy or Mini American (mini aussie) puppy?
+• How do I apply for an Australian Shepherd puppy or Mini American puppy?

 To start the process, we ask that you complete a puppy application.
 This form helps us understand your lifestyle, preferences, and what you’re looking for in a puppy.
 By doing this, we can better match you with an Australian Shepherd or Mini Australian Shepherd puppy that will fit perfectly into your family.